History of Clavey Auto Service

 In January 1956, Lou Clavey purchased the building at 1332 Waukegan Road.
 In December of that year, Arliss Clavey returned home from the Army and joined his brother, Lou.
 Nine years later Marvin Clavey joined his two brothers and two employees in the growing business.
 During this time Herman Clavey joined his three sons in the operation of the shop.

-In 2000, Clavey Auto Service expanded into the front of their building, that was previously occupied by a tenant, and added hand car washing and complete detailing services.
+In 2000, Clavey Auto Service expanded into the front of their building, that was previously occupied by a tenant, and expanded the crew of technicians to accommodate the growing list of customers.

 Currently the shop is operated by brothers Jack and Jeff.
 Their wives, Carol and Jody, share the office responsibilities that were previously performed by Jack and Jeff’s sister Kathleen, who left the business to start her own family.
 Arliss still stops in periodically to help out.
-Jeff’s son Matt worked summers before he graduated college.
-Jack’s son Kevin, works summers and semester breaks while attending college.
+Jeff’s son Matt and Jack’s son Kevin worked summers before they graduated college.
 Matt and Kevin are the fourth generation of Clavey’s to work in the business.
+Most recently, Kathleen’s son Tommy has been helping out at the shop, continuing a long legacy of family members to be involved at Clavey Auto Service.